 North Queensferry, Scotland, UK.
 26 March 2021.

-PICTURED: Patrick Harvie MSP - Co Leader of the Scottish Green Party.
+PICTURED: Lorna Slater - Co Leader of the Scottish Green Party.

 Scottish Greens will today mark the start of their party conference by unveiling an end of term ‘report card’ highlighting the party’s achievements during the last parliamentary term.